N1ki4/ProxyTCP-automation-framework/README.md

             └── smoke.py

 ```
-Different testscript contains its own set of testcases logically groupped together.
+Different testscripts contain their own sets of testcases logically groupped together.
 Testcase parameters are stored in datafiles, each testscript has its own datafile.
 One or more testscripts are being aggregated into job files, like here:
 - jobs/smoke.py contains testscripts/smoke.py
 - jobs/regression.py contains testscripts/regression.py
 - jobs/main.py contains testscripts/socks.py, testscripts/tls.py, testscripts/browser.py

 Within job file testscripts are being run in specified order one by one (asynchonous run is also possible but not in our case).
 The jobs/ directory contains two more jobs: build_environment.py and destroy_environment.py which are completely anrelated to the test execution and were created to ease environment deployment.
 These jobs alse use scripts, which are defined in the envscripts/ directory and might not be changed.